AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 - `accounts.publisher.com`

 ## Developer Code-Only Updates for every new Domain

+## Why?
+Setup relevant repos to re-direct or reference the correct domains

 - Front-end: Update `domains.json` with new `publisher.com` domains and `account/page-notices` url routes, across the following projects
   - `wallet`